When is the Best Time to Visit Niseko?

 April

-April is the best time to visit Niseko if you want low costs, no crowds, and plenty of fine weather.
+April is the best time to visit Niseko if you want low costs, no crowds, and plenty of fine weather, except some of the ski areas may have closed up and Annupuri might be your only option.

 All the powder skiers and snowboarders have cleared out (unless they play golf) because there’s not much powder and lots of bluebird days.
 Whilst the off-piste skiing might have gone sour, the decent snow cover on the trails is likely to remain, so it’s a good time for beginners and intermediates.

-Lift tickets and accommodation are cheap, but be mindful that some ski schools, equipment rental shops, shuttle buses, tour operators, and restaurants may have shut up shop for the season.
+Lift tickets and accommodation are cheap, but be mindful that most ski schools, equipment rental shops, shuttle buses, tour operators, and restaurants may have shut up shop for the season.